TalariaSoftware/ncmanager-help/board/board-action-certification.md

 are needed
 to make a quorum
 of the board.
-This shows
+This shows that
-that the action
-was taken
+the board was following
-in accordance
-with the rules
-regarding quorum.
+the rules regarding quorum.

 Quorum
 for the board